jagault/docker-renv-example/README.md

-This is an example repo showing how to set up an R project with docker and renv.
+This is an example repo showing how to set up an R project with docker and renv. set up credentials